RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 ---
-title: "DeviceManager Configuration"
+title: "DeviceManager Service Configuration"
 weight: 30
 ---

-The REDHAWK DeviceManagers are controlled by files in the `/etc/redhawk/nodes.d` directory.
-The [rhadmin]({{< relref "manual/appendices/adminservice/_index.md#rhadmin-client" >}}) can generate an example DeviceManager configuration with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK DeviceManager.
+The REDHAWK DeviceManager service is controlled by files in the `/etc/redhawk/nodes.d` directory.
+The [rhadmin]({{< relref "manual/appendices/adminservice/_index.md#rhadmin-client" >}}) can generate an example DeviceManager configuration file with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK DeviceManager service.

+Default service configuration parameters are stored in `/etc/redhawk/init.d/node.defaults`.
 The following section describes all the available configuration parameters for the DeviceManager process.
-System-wide default configuration settings can be stored in `/etc/redhawk/init.d/node.defaults`.

 ## Configuration Parameters

 {{% notice note %}}
+Parameter names are case sensitive.
 For configuration parameters that are controlled with boolean constructs (True or False), the following values can used or no value will disable the feature:
 True: 1 or true
 False: 0 or false
 {{% /notice %}}